 Then, click Proceed.
 When you will be asked, if there are any more objectives to add, answer 'No', and then, you will be taken to the decision tree, like this.

 Say, your cost for driving by car, can be anywhere from 100$ to 500$, because, you do not know how much would be the gas prices in various locations, how much food you may need to buy, etc. But, you can guess that most probably the cost will be close to 300$.
 The probability of the cost 500$ or 100$ is relatively low.
 Therefore, a normal distribution with a mean of 300$ can suit this scenario, right?
-Let's click the probability button as shown in the above screenshot.
-The probability distribution dialog will appear.
+Let's click the probability button from the payoff editor, and chose "Normal Distribution" this time.

 Once you select the normal distribution, you can specify the mean and standard deviation.

 Click Ok, to accept the modeled probability distribution.
 The decision tree diagram will look like this.

 Now, use a probability distribution for a Car break down the cost, which you are thinking, maybe within 400$ to 800$, and you do not have any clue about the most likely value.
 So, you can use a uniform probability distribution.
 According to the principle of indifference, if you have no reason to believe that one event will occur more likely than another event, then you can assume the same probability for all possible events.
 Therefore, according to that principle, as you cannot guess what kind of car break down may happen, you may use the continuous uniform distribution where the probability of each input is the same.
 So, same like the Car cost, attach a Uniform probability distribution that ranges from 400 to 800, like this:

 And use another probability distribution for the Plane cost.
 You are assuming that the most likely value for a plane cost is 400$.
 But, it can be more or less, perhaps, 300$ to 700$.
 You may use a Triangular probability distribution or Normal Distribution, whatever you feel confident about.
 I think a triangular probability distribution may make sense, like this: